-Our goal is to build a successful pharmaceutical company through the development and commercialization of innovative proprietary products.
+Our goal is to build a successful pharmaceutical company through the development and commercialization of innovative proprietary products for the treatment of obesity and sexual health.
 We intend to achieve this by:

-· capitalizing on our clinical and regulatory expertise and experience to advance the development of investigational product candidates in our pipeline;

-• establishing strategic relationships with marketing partners to maximize sales potential for our products that require significant commercial support;

-· licensing complementary clinical stage investigational product candidates or technologies with competitive advantages from third parties for new and established markets; and
+- · capitalizing on our clinical and regulatory expertise and experience to advance the development of product candidates in our pipeline; - establishing strategic relationships with marketing partners to maximize sales potential for our products that require significant commercial support; - · licensing complementary clinical stage products or technologies with competitive advantages from third parties for new and established markets.

-· partnering our late-stage investigational product candidates with third parties.

-It is our objective to become a leader in the development and commercialization of products for large underserved markets.
-We believe that we have strong intellectual property supporting several opportunities in obesity and diabetes treatment and sexual health.
-Our future growth will depend on our ability to further develop and obtain regulatory approval of our investigational product candidates as well as in-licensing and product line extensions.
+It is our objective to become a global leader in the development and commercialization of products that help to treat obesity and restore sexual health in women and men.
+We believe that we have strong intellectual property supporting several opportunities in obesity treatment and sexual health.
+Our future growth will come from further development and approval of our product candidates as well as in-licensing and product line extensions.